defencedigital/moduk-service-manual/src/service-assessments/get-feedback-on-your-service.md

 Any digital service in Defence can ask for a feedback session with peers and experts.

 Feedback sessions are informal.
-They are not part of a service assessment and do not guarantee that you will meet the GOV.UK Service Standard.
+You can ask for a feedback session at any time, even if your service is not being assessed.

 ## How feedback helps